Short Professional Bio

 One of the greatest adventures of my life occurred while doing research on Emily Brontë’s Wuthering Heights and visiting the Brontë parsonage in Haworth, England.
 While walking the moors on a drizzly day, I happened upon an old man with a cap and a cane whose ancestors knew the Brontës.
 He delighted me with his stories and captivated my imagination with his words.
 A copy of Emily’s poem No Coward Soul is Mine sits framed on my desk.

 My personal essays, articles, and short stories have appeared in various inspirational publications, including Focus on the Family Magazine, Standard Publishing for Adult Sunday School papers, and LIVE Magazine.
 Two of my devotionals also appeared in A Cup of Comfort Devotional for Mothers and Daughters.

 In 2015, I self-published Light Out of Darkness, a contemporary Christian suspense novel that revolves around the unique story of faith and valor found in the pre-reformation Christians of the French and Italian Alps known as the Waldensians.
 The sequel, Undaunted Valor, once again weaves Waldensian history around a contemporary story of intrigue and suspense.

 I’ve lived in Colorado for more than thirty years, have been married for thirty-seven years to the same man, and enjoy playing with my grandchildren.
-My husband and I do ministry at their local church and travel, hike, and kayak as our schedules allow.
+My husband and I do ministry at our local church and travel, hike, and kayak as often as we can.